RestDB/webanalytics/README.md

 This open source approach frees you from the constraints of third-party services.
 You'll avoid expensive per-event or per-user pricing models, gain real-time access to your data without delays, and eliminate the risk of vendor lock-in.

 This solution is developed with [Codehooks.io](https://codehooks.io) as the backend service and [Alpine.js](https://alpinejs.dev/), [TailwindCSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/) for the frontend dashboard.
-This tech stack is chosen for its simplicity and ease of use, making it straightforward to understand and modify:
+This tech stack is chosen for its simplicity and ease of use, making it straightforward to understand and modify.
+You can use codehooks.io's free Developer plan which should work perfectly unless have a very busy site.

 - **Codehooks.io**: A serverless backend platform that simplifies API development and database management.
 - **Alpine.js**: A lightweight JavaScript framework for adding interactivity to your frontend with minimal complexity.